CDCR coaches help shape next generation

-He coached Little League in Corcoran for the past 14 years and Girls Travel Basketball for the past two years.
+He has coached Little League in Corcoran for 14 years and Girls Travel Basketball for the past two years.

 His communication and leadership skills foster positive relationships with student-athletes.
-He is well respected in the city of Corcoran.
+According to community leaders, he is well respected in the city of Corcoran.

 Eric Gonzalez, 24 years at CDCR

 CCII Gonzalez’s sports presence leaves a big footprint in many communities.
 For 11 years, he’s been involved in the following organizations:

 - Hanford Youth Baseball

 He also seeks sponsorships so children from low socioeconomic backgrounds can participate in soccer programs.